IRS Payment Plan

 What Is an IRS Payment Plan?

-The financial penalties you risk by not paying your taxes could include wage garnishment, bank accounts seizure, or property loss, such as your home.
+The financial penalties you risk by not paying your taxes could include wage garnishment, bank account seizure, or property loss, such as your home.
 The specific type of penalty will depend on a variety of factors.
 This includes, how much you owe and whether you’ve filed taxes as required.
-Generally, the IRS is more lenient in situations where you’ve filed your taxes but cannot pay than situations where you’ve avoided filing taxes.
+Generally, the IRS is more lenient in situations where you’ve filed your taxes but cannot pay than in situations where you’ve avoided filing taxes.

 This leniency can be seen in the interest the IRS charges on unpaid debt.
 Even in an agreed-upon payment plan, you will have to pay interest on your debt to the IRS.
 If you’ve filed your taxes and are simply unable to pay what you owe, you’ll likely have to pay an interest rate of 0.5% of the total unpaid debt each month.